-Before I start, I want to address the emails I’ve been receiving recently with regards to the new look here at Magnet4Blogging.
+Before we begin this post, I want to quickly address some emails that I’ve been receiving recently regarding the new Magnet4Blogging pro child theme.

 Well, yes I did change the theme.
-I’m now using the Digital Pro theme for Genesis.
-I was previously using the Rise Theme by Thrive Themes.
+I’m now using a purpose custom built child theme for Genesis.

 Lightweight, fast loading, secure, responsive theme…

 The new custom theme is much lighter than any other themes that I’ve used in the past.

 I also designed it with minimal gimmicks, removing any unnecessary features.

 So there’s a lot less code for improved overall performance, especially in page load times.

 To quickly summarise, I changed the theme to –

 - Improve site performance, security, SEO and page load time.

 - Give my online business a more “professional look” going into the new year.